huseyinyilmaz/placebo/doc/index.rst

 Backends
 ========

-Placebo depends on other 3rd libraries for mocking functionality.
+Placebo depends on other 3rd party libraries for mocking functionality.
 Backends are integration points for placebo to use those libraries.
-For now placebo comes with 2 backends.
-Those are httmock backend and httpretty backend.
+For now placebo integrates with 2 backends: ``httmock`` and ``httpretty``.

-Because there are multiple backends, backend libraries are not in the list of requirements of placebo.
-At least one of them must be installed seperately before using placebo.
+Because there are multiple backends, backend libraries are not in placebo's requirements list.
+At least one of them must be installed explicitly before using placebo.

 By default, placebo tries to import httmock backend if it is not successfull (meaning httmock is not installed.). httpretty backend is used.
-If httpretty is not installed either initializatin will fail and placebo will raise an error.
+If httpretty is not installed either initialization will fail or placebo will raise an error.

-If both libraries are installed and we want to use different backend, backend attribute of placebo can be used to specified which backends to use.
+If both libraries are installed and we want to use a non-default backend, the backend attribute of the placebo object can be used to specify which backend to use.

 Implementing a custom backend
 -----------------------------

-Backend is a function that accepts a placebo instance as an arguments and returns a decorator.
+A backend is a function that accepts a placebo instance as an arguments and returns a decorator.
 Placebo object has special methods for backends to consume placebo data.
 Those methods are:

 .. code-block:: python